Category Archives: Spanish Royals

 Isabella’s half-brother Enrique IV, King of Castile and León; Credit – Wikipedia

 At the time of her birth, Isabella was second in line to the throne of Castile and León after her 26-year-old half-brother Enrique.
 Enrique’s first marriage was childless.
-Two years after her birth, Isabella’s brother Alfonso was born but he died when he was fourteen.
+Two years after her birth, Isabella’s brother Alfonso was born, but he died when he was fourteen.
 Isabella and her half-brother Enrique were the only children of their father Juan II, King of Castile and León to survive childhood.
-Enrique’s second wife Joana of Portugal did give birth to a daughter but her paternity is in doubt.
+Enrique’s second wife Joana of Portugal did give birth to a daughter, but her paternity is in doubt.
 Enrique had no other children and was rumored to be impotent.
-His wife’s daughter was popularly called Joanna la Beltraneja, referring to Beltrán de la Cueva, 1st Duke of Alburquerque, who was suspected of her father.
+His wife’s daughter was popularly called Joanna la Beltraneja, referring to Beltrán de la Cueva, 1st Duke of Alburquerque, who was suspected to be her father.

 When Juan II, King of Castile and León died in 1454, his son succeeded him as Enrique IV, King of Castile and León.
 Isabella was only three years old when her father died.
 Although her father arranged for Isabella, her brother Alfonso, and their mother to be financially secure, Enrique IV did not always follow his father’s wishes.
 Initially, after her father’s death, Isabella, her brother, and their mother lived at the Castle of Arévalo, where Isabella, under the guidance of her mother, developed a deep reverence for the Catholic religion.
 In 1462, eleven-year-old Isabella and her brother Alfonso were summoned to court at the Alcázar of Segovia under the direct supervision of their half-brother Enrique IV.
 Alfonso was placed in the care of a tutor while Isabella became part of the Queen’s household and received a well-rounded education.